kvntrn-ds/cosmic-five-nfts/README.md

 # Cosmic Five NFT Collection

 1,000 unique personality-driven generative artworks mapping Big Five (OCEAN) traits to the Lorenz attractor from chaos theory.
+The process involved uploading metadata and image files to Storacha using IPFS to generate the CID.
+The CID's were then used to update the JSON files and then uploaded again to get the CID for the metadata.
+This was then used in thirdweb where I uploaded my NFTs and allowed it to be claimed and minted where it would then be shown on marketplaces such as OpenSea.

 Behind every Cosmic Soul lies the Lorenz attractor — the butterfly-shaped equations that birthed modern chaos theory.
 Here, the three parameters are no longer abstract numbers, but direct reflections of human personality:
 Sigma (σ) — driven by Openness — spreads vast, daring wings of possibility.